top of page

 1. Look for a Teacher Who Specializes in Adult Learners

 Not every piano teacher is trained to work with adults.
-Seek out someone who understands adult learning styles, who respects your pace, and who creates a supportive environment.
-You want a teacher who sees you not as “behind,” but as someone rich with potential and passion.
+Seek someone who understands adult learning styles, respects your pace, and creates a supportive environment.
+You want a teacher who sees you not as “behind,” but as someone rich with potential.

 2. Ask About Customized Lesson Plans

-Adults often have different goals from children.
-Maybe you want to play for your own enjoyment, improvise, read chord charts, join a band, or tackle a specific piece.
-A great teacher will ask you what you want out of lessons and shape your path accordingly.
+Adults often have different goals than children.
+Maybe you want to play for enjoyment, improvise, read chord charts, join a band, or tackle a specific piece.
+A great teacher will tailor lessons around your desires.

 3. Value Process Over Perfection

 Find a teacher who encourages mindful, process-based learning.
-Progress doesn’t come from “getting everything right,” but from showing up regularly, building awareness, and celebrating small wins.
-Teachers who understand this will help you grow both musically and personally.
+Progress comes from showing up regularly, building awareness, and celebrating small wins.
+Teachers who understand this will help you grow musically and personally.

 4. Choose a Teacher Who Sees the Whole You

 Your life is busy.
-A good teacher will help you develop a sustainable practice habit that fits your schedule instead of shaming you for missing a day or two.
-Bonus points if they can offer mindset support and encouragement when imposter syndrome creeps in (it happens to everyone!).
+A good teacher will help you develop sustainable practice habits that fit your schedule.
+They should offer support and encouragement when imposter syndrome creeps in (it happens to everyone!).

 5. Consider Geographic Location and Virtual Lessons

 Great teachers are everywhere, even online.
-Find a teacher who works with your schedule, geographic location, and individual needs.
-Factor in drive time to and from lessons when shopping for teachers.
-Personalized virtual lessons provide a great option for accessing high-quality teachers from the comfort of your home with no drive time!
+Find a teacher who matches your schedule, geographic location, and individual needs.
+Personalized virtual lessons are an excellent option for accessing quality teachers from the comfort of your home.

 Trying something new can be intimidating, especially as an adult.
 But here’s the truth: